-Today many people are paying tribute to him and his amazing work with horses and yet in 2012 I struggled to get 20 people to attend a 3 day clinic with him here in the UK and took a huge loss in order to meet him and see if he could help me with the racehorse.
+Many people have paid tribute to Dr Ridgway and his amazing work with horses since he passed away in 2016.
+Yet in 2012 I struggled to get 20 people to attend a 3-day clinic with him here in the UK and took a huge loss in order to meet him and see if he could help me with the racehorse.

 When he left that first year I was popped in bubble terms but utterly inspired to do better for my beautiful horse so I bought that book and met Klaus.

-I am incredibly lucky to have had Dr Kerry Ridgway in my life and I, like many others in the horse world, will miss him dreadfully, but he will live on in my daily life with all horses.
-If he is looking down on me over the next year I know he will be proud that my little, project horse will go to Germany to be helped further by Klaus and Gabrielle Schoeneich of the ARR Centre and that I work closely with Carreg Dressage to improve both my riding skills and understand how to work horses in hand for straightness and correct biomechanics.
-Now because of Dr Kerry Ridgway I know what I need to know.
+I am incredibly lucky to have had Dr Kerry Ridgway in my life and I, like many others in the horse world, will always miss him dreadfully, but he will live on in my daily life with all horses.
+If he is looking down on me over the rest of my life I know he will be proud that my little, project horse went to Germany to be helped further by Klaus and Gabrielle Schoeneich of the ARR Centre.

-My heart and sympathy now reaches out to Kerry’s family and Christine his wife who so bravely nursed him, supported him, stood by him, motivated him and fought to keep him with us so he could bless the world of horses with his amazing skills and knowledge for as long as possible.
+My heart and sympathy still reach out to Kerry’s family and Christine his wife who so bravely nursed him, supported him, stood by him, motivated him and fought to keep him with us so he could bless the world of horses with his amazing skills and knowledge for as long as possible.